Insurance offers access to mental health care that many people might not otherwise be able to afford.

 Pro: An Indication Of Quality

-Good therapists can work outside of insurance panels, but many clients see getting credentialed as a sign of quality.
+Good therapists can work outside of insurance panels, but many clients see getting credentialed as a sign of quality (to find out more about therapy insurance, read here).
 It can give you more legitimacy, and instill trust between you and the patient.

 Con: Slower Payment